 The long journey, mostly on foot, over a period of several weeks, led them through the forbidden inland territory of the western half of the island of New Guinea.
 All this in order to reach the people the film refers to as the “Mysterious Mamberamo” – also the name of their award winning documentary.

 The expedition almost didn’t happen.
 They had arrived on New Guinea at the northern port city of Teba and went about seeking permission to work their way up the Memberamo River by boat in order to make contact with the primitive people who, I may have forgotten to mention, were reputed to be cannibals.

+Requests of the Indonesian government were rejected, and, in fact, the government officials forced the team to agree to leave under threat of arrest.
 So, they left Teba by boat and sailed to the next port city to the east: Jayapura.
 Their risky plan (what some would call hair-brained and downright stupid) was to hire a 4-wheel drive vehicle and drive south, as deep into the interior of the island as possible, and then hike from that point south, to the north and the hidden tribe’s location; something no one had ever done before.

 In order for their expedition to be approved this time, they lied.
 What they described to the local authorities of Jayapura was a 3-day journey that took them nowhere near the forbidden central interior of the island.
 All their papers were stamped – permission granted – and the team set off to the south.